CloudyUnity/ScholsVault2025/Modules/Code/ARM/Question Types/Instructions/Explanation.md

 	LSR Rn*
 	ASL Rn*
 	ASR Rn*
+	ROR Rn*
+	ROL Rn*

 Arithmetic Shift (ASL) brings in 1s to the left if the MSB is a 1
 	Allows quick division for signed numbers

+Rotates (ROR) brings the LSB back around to the MSB while shifting Basically wrapping the number

 Rx* = Register or Register + Appended Shift or Constant Value ~ = Discarded value